Chien-Shiung Wu: Chinese Civil War and permanent residency

 Mao Zedong and Chiang Kai-shek would fight for the fate of the country immediately after the united Chinese forces won the Second World War.

 After the Second World War, communication with China was restored, and Wu received a letter from her family, but plans to visit China were disrupted by the Chinese Civil War.
 Due to the civil war and communist takeover led by Mao Zedong, Wu would not return to China until decades later to meet her surviving uncle and younger brother.
 Though Wu did not support Mao, she also did not particularly respect the now deposed president Chiang Kai-shek and his wife Soong Mei-ling.
 Wu found Soong to be class-conscious, while Chiang, now based on Taiwan, was too complacent with foreign affairs and willing to let Soong handle diplomatic issues for him.
 However she decided to lend a bit more support to the Republic of China or Taiwan, as her teacher Hu carried close ties with the old republic.
 Due to the war, many were displaced and younger students would leave for the United States, while scholars in America could not return home.
 She missed China deeply, and would often go with Luke to buy fabric to make her own qipao, which she always wore under her lab coat as a way to remember the country.

 Wu was also busy due to the birth of her son, Vincent (袁緯承 Yuán Wěichéng), in 1947.
 Vincent became a physicist like his parents and attended Columbia, following in Wu's footsteps.
-By the end of the civil war in 1949, Yuan joined the Brookhaven National Laboratory, and the family bought another home in Long Island.
-Yuan would regularly travel to Brookhaven in Long Island, and on weekends return to the family's Manhattan home near Columbia University where Wu worked as its first female physics professor.
+By the end of the civil war in 1949, Yuan joined the Brookhaven National Laboratory, and the family bought another home on Long Island.
+Yuan would regularly travel to Brookhaven on Long Island, and on weekends return to the family's Manhattan home near Columbia University where Wu worked as its first female physics professor.
 After the communists came to power in China that year, Wu's father wrote urging her not to return.
 Since her passport had been issued by the Kuomintang government, she found it difficult to travel abroad as places such as Switzerland did not recognize her passport.
 Sometimes her friend in Switzerland, physicist Wolfgang Pauli, had to secure her special visas just to enter the country.
 This eventually led to her decision to stay in the United States.
 With the help of Columbia chairman Charles H. Townes, Wu would become a US citizen in 1954.